Dyslexia Screening Test

 Dyslexia has 44 symptoms.
 People typically have some, but not all.
-It is recommended that if a person has 10 or more symptoms, they should be screened and evaluated for dyslexia if they have problems with reading, writing and spelling.
+It is recommended that if a person has 10 or more symptoms, they should be evaluated for dyslexia if they have problems with reading, writing and spelling.

 Click the boxes of the symptoms you are observing in your child or yourself.
 You may print this list when you finish to keep for reference.